 The agency is uniquely positioned to align public sector policy and private sector delivery and innovation capabilities.
-Through collaboration with the private sector, IO aims to achieve better outcomes for the Province including higher quality assets which are delivered faster and at a lower cost.
+Through partnerships with the private sector, IO aims to achieve better outcomes for the Province including higher quality assets which are delivered faster and at a lower cost.

 Similarly, IO works to understand the needs of its public sector clients to provide solutions that meet the desired outcomes in an efficient and cost-effective manner.
-IO's ability to protect the public interest, maximize value to taxpayers and lead innovative delivery models is dependent upon strong relationships with its stakeholders and clients that are rooted in trust and reliability.
+IO's ability to protect the public interest, maximize value to taxpayers and lead innovative delivery models is dependent upon strong relationships with our partners and clients that are rooted in trust and reliability.

 IO's experience and capabilities in infrastructure projects, real estate, lending, development, and commercial projects enables IO to bring a variety of solutions to bear.
-When a "whole-of-IO" approach is activated for client ministries, stakeholders, and government, the agency can provide its best advice in support of developing solutions, executing transactions, and managing assets.
+When a "whole-of-IO" approach is activated for client ministries, partners, and government, the agency can provide its best advice in support of developing solutions, executing transactions, and managing assets.

-As the nature of IO's work continues to evolve, IO will continue to manage several key risks, primarily related to delivering on an expanded mandate, ensuring IO has the talent and capabilities to deliver in a competitive market.
+As the nature of IO's work continues to evolve, we continue to manage a number of key risks, primarily related to delivering on an expanded mandate, ensuring we have the talent and capabilities to deliver in a competitive market, and dealing with the cost and performance issues which have been caused by the COVID-19 pandemic.